analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 5. A "MAINTENANCE" drive should now appear on your file system.

     <img src="img/MAINTENANCE.jpg" alt="Maintenance Drive Image" width="400"/>

-    Note:  If a DAPLINK drive presents itself instead, retry the connection while holding the pushbutton down.
-Holding the pushbutton while connecting the "PICO" will place it in MAINTENANCE mode, allowing its debugger firmware to be reprogrammed.

 6. Drag and drop the "max32625_max78000fthr_if_crc_v1.0.2.bin" file onto the MAINTENANCE drive.
 This will flash the "PICO" with the updated firmware.